sanndeeph/sanndeeph.github.io/README.md

 - Received recognition for outstanding performance and valuable contributions to the analytics team.
 - Managed training sessions for four new hires over a six-month period, providing guidance and mentorship throughout their onboarding process.

-### Senior Analyst @ Intouch Peerless Pvt Ltd., Apr 2019 – Jan 2023
+### Senior Analyst at Intouch Peerless Pvt Ltd., Apr 2019 – Jan 2023

 -	Collaborated with project and account managers to outline client requirements and plan upcoming reports.
 -	Developed PowerPoint presentations, Tableau, and Power BI dashboards to visualize website performance based on GA or Adobe data.